tobia80/zio-entity/README.md

 Process ReadSide (CQRS) using ZIO Stream.

-### Pluggable Runtimes for tasks distribution
+### Distributed by nature with pluggable runtimes

-You can distribute your entity calls with a pluggable Runtime.
+All the calls against a ZIO-entity are distributed.
+The distribution mechanism is called Runtime.
 At the moment Akka-Cluster, Local, LocalWithProtocol and Test are ready.
 New runtimes using Zookeeper and Native implementations are in the works and new ones can be easily added.